Department of Mathematics, Lehigh University, Bethlehem, Pennsylvania

 Mathematics 405: Partial Differential Equations

-Melissa Anne Stoner received her Ph.D (with research interest in mathematical neuroscience) in Spring 2011.
+Melissa Anne Stoner received her Ph.D in May 2011 (her research interest is in mathematical neuroscience).

 The Lord is my shepherd, I shall not be in want.